51Degrees/device-detection-varnish/README.md

 ### Example

-Start Varnish using the example VCL within the device-detection-varnish directory with:
+Start Varnish using the example VCL within the device-detection-varnish directory with (**NOTE**: The data file path used by the `start` API in the `vcl_init` block will need to be updated before proceed):

 ```